 Concurrently, the buyer’s broker and buyer prepare and submit the board package.
-With a condo, this step is highly administrative but a rubber stamp process.
+With a condo, this step is merely administrative.
 Condos always approve the transaction because rejecting means the condo board has to buy up the property from the seller with the same terms.
-But with a Coop, it’s very different.
+But with a Coop, it’s different.
 A Coop board can reject a transaction without consequence.
-Anyway, after the board package is submitted, all parties wait for board approval.
+After the board package is submitted, all parties wait for board approval.

 Deal example: Client’s waterview apartment with terrace in Financial District.
 High ceilings, prewar condo, dual exposures to south and west.
 FiDi is a value buy with upside potential driven by WTC.

 Step 5: Closing